ISQA3420GroupProject/ISQA3420/DFD Dictionary.md

-#Data Flow Diagram Dictionary
+### Data Flow Diagram Dictionary

+# Databases
+* OSS License Compliance Database: Database
+* NIST CPE Info
+* OSS Database
+* Policy Database

+#External Entities
+* Online Repository:
-Corporate Developer: An employee in the IT department who is responsible for managing code stream.
+* Corporate Developer: An employee in the IT department who is responsible for managing code stream.
+* Corporate Manager:
+* National Vulnerability Database: Vulnarabitity details of software are stored, and CPE/CVE information is obtained from this database.

 Manage Code Streams:A process in which files and packages are scanned for license information, and CPE information and then the information is retreived from SPDX database when required